springernature/vpat/nature.md

 <td>
 Generally, we provide high-visibility yellow focus rings on all focusable elements.
 Some items (such as links) may use changes in text-decoration to indicate focus in addition to the focus ring.
 <br><br>
-Some pages (e.g. some payment or “my account” pages) use default focus rings only.
+Some pages (e.g. some payment pages) use default focus rings only.
 On some of these pages, the default focus ring has been removed from input elements and replaced with a different focus style that provides inadequate visibility.
 Some components on payment pages remove focus styles.
 We are actively working to repair these problems; the high-visibility focus ring across the majority of Nature.com is intended to be the default.
-<br><br>
-Pages that use older designs may use default focus rings only.
 <br><br>
 Third party scripts, including advertising, may inject components that remove focus styles.
 </td>